EugenMayer/concourse-pipeline-templateer/README.md

 - `ci/pipeline/jobs/_release.yml`

 This is just an example, you could not use folders at all or even deeper nesting.
-The only rule is, all "partials" so all files to be merged into your main `ci/pipeline/pipeline.yaml` must begin match this glob `_*.yaml`
+The only rule is, all "partials" so all files to be merged into your main `ci/pipeline/pipeline.yaml` must begin match this glob

+partial: `_*.yaml`

 I kept the actual "format" fairly open, so you can work
- - with folder or without folders
+ - with folder or without folders, or any level of subfolders
- - you can group your partials by `jobs` (so jobs and their resources)
+ - you could group your partials by `jobs` (so a job and it's resources)
  - you could also rather group by type, so group `jobs`, `resources` into several files
- - you can create a file per job/resource each or combine them
+ - you could create a file per job/resource even or combine them
+ - you can still/also/in addition define resources/jobs .. and so on in your `pipeline.yaml`- they all get merged

-Or you can just mix all those.
+Or you can just mix all those anytime as you like.

 ### Advanced